stecasta/PID-controller/writeup.md

  First, I increased the P term until the car started to oscillate.
 This value was P = 0.05.
 Then I increased the D value until the oscillation went away (D = 1.5).
+  Step 1 and 2 were iterated until the derivative effect couldn't stabilize anymore the system.
+This values were P = 0.06 and D = 1.29.
  For this project the I term didn't seem to have a great impact, probably because we are using a simulation and the model error is not an issue.
 The place where it did seem to help was in sharp turns.
 I found that a good value for the I term was 0.0001.